Guitar-Fan/AudioVerse/README.md

-Single HTML files you can download and run on your chromebook when you don't have wifi.
+Webpage files you can download and run on your chromebook when you don't have wifi.